hopeugetherpes/DadGPT/README.md

 Yes!
 We cannot access your conversations with DadGPT under any circumstances, even for technical improvement purposes.

-Messages exchanged with DadGPT are not used to train the GPT-4o model on which it is based.
+**Messages exchanged with DadGPT are not used to train the model.**

 DadGPT is hosted by OpenAI, whose [Privacy Policy](https://openai.com/policies/row-privacy-policy/) and [Terms of Service](https://openai.com/policies/row-terms-of-use/) apply.

 The retention period for conversations with DadGPT cannot exceed 31 days in accordance with [OpenAI's Terms of Service](https://openai.com/policies/).

 ## Does DadGPT replace a therapy?